-It is clear that measurement of $\theta_{l}$ for any two values of fast leptons energies allows to define a new laboratory size of the neutrino charge and vector dipole moment \cite{35}.
-Thereby one can estimate the cross section (\ref{73}) as well as the constant of subtle structure $\alpha$ whose value has not yet been obtained in the nucleus Coulomb's field with neutrinos.
+It is clear that measurement of $\theta_{l}$ for any two values of the fast lepton energies allows to define the new laboratory sizes of the neutrino charge and vector dipole moment [39].
+Thereby, one can estimate the cross section (\ref{74}) as well as the fine-structure constant $\alpha,$ whose value has not yet been obtained in the nucleus Coulomb field with neutrinos.

-At such studies, it should be chosen only a nucleus with zero spin and isospin (for example, from $^{4}He,$ $^{12}C,$ $^{40}Ca,$ ...), so as an account of the target nucleus isotopic structure strongly changes the neutrino properties \cite{36}.
-Of course, similar measurements require the high sensitivity of devices confirming the fact that a nucleus come forwards in the system as an innate supersensitive detector for observation of the micro world fundamental laws.
+At such studies, it should be chosen only a nucleus with zero spin and isospin (for example, from $^{4}He,$ $^{12}C,$ $^{40}Ca,$ ...), so that the target nucleus isotopic structure strongly changes the neutrino properties [40].
+Of course, similar measurements require the high sensitivity of devices confirming that a nucleus comes forward in the system as an innate supersensitive detector for observation of fundamental symmetry laws.